 What is the best way to preserve tomatoes?

-When it comes to canning tomatoes, water bath canning is really the easiest and least time consuming method for preserving them for the pantry.
+When it comes to canning tomatoes, water bath canning is really the easiest method for preserving them for the pantry.

 - Know the difference between water bath canning and pressure canning.
 Low acid items must be pressure canned for safety.